mdolab/pygeo/paper/paper.md

 The basic FFD implementation lacks flexibility when the geometry has intersecting components.
 In such cases, pyGeo can parameterize each component using FFD and ensure a watertight surface representation at the component intersections using an inverse-distance surface deformation method [@Yildirim2021b].
-This method relies on the open-source pySurf package [@Secco2018b] to compute intersections between components, perform projections, and remesh curves.
+This method relies on the open-source pySurf package [@Secco2018b] to compute intersections between components, perform projections, and re-mesh curves.
 \autoref{fig:ffd_multi} shows an example of a component-based FFD setup for a supersonic transport aircraft.

 ![Example of FFD parameterization with intersecting components [@Seraj2022a]. \label{fig:ffd_multi}](ffd_multi.png)